alex-gregory-ds/notes/notes/source/Contents/shannon_entropy.rst

 From this should on whenever we refer to *entropy* we are referring to *shannon entropy* unless stated otherwise.

+Shannon introduced this concept of entropy in his paper *A Mathematical Theory of Communication* [Shan48]_

 ------------------------------------
 Intuitive Explanation of Uncertainty
 ------------------------------------